10 Club Companies That Fly Under The Radar

 1. Piretti Putters – Founded in 2008 by Mike Johnson, Piretti makes top notch milled putters.
 His designs are a little different, in that they tend to use more weight (15-45 grams more) in their putters and less loft than most for a smooth, consistent roll.
 As a result, their putters are some of the best feeling flat sticks I’ve ever used, and the Cortino LN model is a personal favorite of mine.

-2. James Patrick Golf - Having studied under some of the finest club builders and grinders in the world, James Patrick started grinding his own wedges a few years later and the rest is history.
+2. James Patrick Golf – Having studied under some of the finest club builders and grinders in the world, James Patrick started grinding his own wedges a few years later and the rest is history.
 His wedges are forged by Kyoei in Japan, one of the finest forge houses in the world.
 Building custom, hand ground wedges isn’t cheap, but the finished product is more than a golf club.
 For serious golfers, his wedges are works of art.
+Update 2017: James left for a job at Titleist/Acushnet for a number of years and his website went away, but he’s back and partnered with Titleist to continue pushing the envelope and making awesome scoring clubs.

 3. Royal Collection – While virtually unknown in the USA, Royal Collection has been ranked #1 in the fairway woods and hybrids category for 7 consecutive years, according to the Darrel Survey.
 Once known outside Japan as Sonartec, they’ve since dropped the brand.
 Known mostly for their fairway woods, they offer a full line of premium quality clubs, including the popular and gorgeous looking Tour VS forged irons.
+Editors Note – June 2017: This article was written in 2012 and from what I can tell, Royal Collection has pulled out of the US market to concentrate their efforts on the Japanese golf market.

 5. Tour Edge Golf – Many readers will be familiar with Tour Edge, but I feel that they probably don’t get the credit they deserve.
 Their premium Exotics CB4 and XCG5 line of clubs are as good or better than any on the market, especially the fairway woods.
 Priced at $499, the Exotics CU irons are probably the best “bang for the buck” iron set in golf.